 - An auto-scaling environment for large applications.

 - Companies that need an infrastructure to support a large number of customers.

-- Those working on projects that encompass many entities like research institutions and NGOs.
+- Those working on projects encompass many entities like research institutions and NGOs.

 Public cloud service providing is a closed club race, with a constant fight between below tech giants.

-- Amazon Web Services: It is an undisputed market leader in public cloud servicing, The company offers a complete range of IaaS and PaaS services.
-Among the best known it’s Elastic Compute Cloud, Elastic Beanstalk, Simple storage services, Elastic Block Store, Glacier Services, Relational Database services, etc.
+- Amazon Web Services: It is an undisputed market leader in public cloud servicing; the company offers a complete range of IaaS and PaaS services.
+Among the best known’s Elastic Compute Cloud, Elastic Beanstalk, Simple storage services, Elastic Block Store, Glacier Services, Relational Database services, etc.

 - Microsoft Azure: Microsoft does more cloud service than the amazon after addition of its ‘Intelligent cloud’.In addition to Azure IaaS, PaaS offerings, it also offers SaaS, including office 365 products.

 IBM Cloud and Google cloud platforms are other tech giants offering public cloud services.